About Recycled Water

 Recycled Water Rate

-The recycled water rate is based on a fixed percentage (80%) of the Residential Stage I Tier II Conservation water rates.
+The current recycled water rate is based on a fixed percentage (80%) of the Residential Stage I Tier II Conservation water rates.
 The total cost of water per 100 cubic feet for Livermore Municipal Water Customers includes the total cost of purchasing water from the Zone 7 Water Agency and City distribution cost.
 Each Agency's Water Rate changes are implemented according to their budget cycles and upon notice to customers, as required by law.
 The Livermore Municipal Water rates may be adjusted in June annually.
 The cost of purchasing water from Zone 7 Water Agency may be adjusted in January annually.
 The current recycled water rate, effective January 1, 2017 is $3.80 per 100 cubic feet.

 Click to view Water Recycling FAQs.